neo-project/docs/docs/en-us/exchange/gas.md

 GAS represents the right to use the Neo Blockchain.
 Once NEO is acquired, GAS will be generated in the system following the algorithms.

-In NEO3 every time a NEO transfer transaction occurs in the address, GASs generated since last time NEO transfer transaction are claimed automatically.
+In Neo N3 every time a NEO transfer transaction occurs in the address, GASs generated since last time NEO transfer transaction are claimed automatically.

 ## Calculating the claimed GAS amount